 - addresses the stated objectives or purpose

-- is driven by and based on independent survey and analysis of learner needs, not commercial interests
+- is driven by and based on an independent survey and analysis of learners’ needs, not commercial interests

 - has been reviewed for bias and scientific rigor

 - offers balanced presentations that are free of commercial bias

 - is vetted through a process that resolves any conflicts of interest of planners and faculty